Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 MSHR and writeBuffer.
 Also, you might have noticed that the packet had not been pushed to the transmitList but MSHR or writeBuffer.
-Therefore, when the event fires, the packet should be retrieved from either MSHR or writeBuffer not the transmitList.
+Instead of searching the transmitList, it invokes getNextQueueEntry function to find the next entry to process.

-### getNextQueueEntry
+## getNextQueueEntry: select entry to send to the memory either from MSHR or writeBuffer
 ```cpp
  773 QueueEntry*
  774 BaseCache::getNextQueueEntry()